graphprotocol/graph-client/README.md

   This strategy allows you to send parallel requests to different endpoints for the same source and choose the most updated.

-This is useful if you want to choose most synced data for the same Subgraph over different indexers.
+This is useful if you want to choose most synced data for the same Subgraph over different indexers/sources.

 ```yaml
 sources: